The sedimentary rock used as a filter, absorbent, filler, abrasive, and more.

 Uses of Diatomite and Diatomaceous Earth

-The four main uses of diatomite in the United States during 2013 were filter media (56%), cement additive (15%), fillers (14%), absorbents (13%), and other (2%).
+The four main uses of diatomite in the United States during 2017 were filtration (50%), light aggregate (30%), fillers (15%), and absorbents (5%).
 The properties of diatomite that make it useful in these applications are listed below.

 The small particle size of diatomaceous earth and the open structure of the frustules enable it to work effectively as a particle filter.
 The pores within and between the frustule are small enough to trap bacteria, clay particles, and other suspended solids.
 It is used at drinking water treatment plants, swimming pools, breweries, wineries, chemical plants, and where juices and syrups are made.
 These fluids are forced through a layer of wet diatomaceous earth, and suspended particles are trapped because they cannot fit through the pores.